N-BodyPhysicsSimulator/Main/README.md

 - [ ] Changeable virtual time
 - [ ] Determining the middle of the display
 - [ ] Showing the data of the simulator in three dimensions (xyz, 3D)

+[^export-excel]: Excel will be used because of the possibility of multiple sheets/tabs.
+[^export-excel-different-program]: A different program will be created to export Pickle-files to Excel files.